dndoja/nvst-academy/src/pages/index.md

 templateKey: index-page
 title: NVST Academy
 image: /img/hero.jpg
-heading: NVST Academy
+heading: What we offer
 description: >-
-  NVST is a community of financial experts that are passionate about helping other people become proficient in the investing world.
-We offer insightful articles and guides that will help you become a more effective investor / business person.
+  No matter if you are a beginner or an expert investor, you will most definitely find something within our library of content that will help improve your investing strategies.
 intro:
   blurbs:
     - image: /img/basics.jpg